 - 1 egg white

-- 2 tablespoons corn starch
+- 1 tablespoon corn starch

 - 1 tablespoon Shaoxing wine

-- 8 scallions, cut in 1-inch lengths
+- 8 scallions, cut diagonally in 2-inch pieces

 - 2 cups mung bean sprouts

-- 3 tablespoons thinly slice ginger
+- 3 tablespoons ginger, thinly sliced

-- 3 cups chicken broth
+- 3 cups chicken or fish broth

 - 2 tablespoons Chinese light soy sauce